Skip to content

 Calculating Parameters

-The first step in defining the coil turns needed is calculating the area of the motor that is covered by the coils.
+The first step in defining the coil turns needed is calculating the area of the motor that is covered by the magnets on the rotor.

 Next, I needed to define an optimal outer to inner radius ratio in order to maximize the efficiency of the motor.
 As the paper above says, an optimal ratio for this is around 0.5.
 This allowed me to define the inner and outer radius based on the 36mm*6mm*6mm magnets that I found online.